eileenWu6019/asiayo_test/README.md

 ## Installation

 1. Make sure that you have installed Node.js
-2. Clone this repository with this command: 'git clone '
+2. Clone this repository with this command: 'git clone https://github.com/eileenWu6019/asiayo_test.git'
-3. Change your directory: 'cd '
+3. Change your directory: 'cd asiayo_test'
 4. Install npm: 'npm install'

 ## Usage